Business owners – COVID-19 emergency support measures

 Even though the filing and payment deadlines are extended, individuals are encouraged to file early if they are expecting a refund or are claiming credits, such as the GST/HST credit.
 If individuals are expecting a balance owing for their 2019 return, it is important that they file their returns by the June 1, 2020 deadline to avoid late-filing penalties.

 Employees who may no longer work or earn minimal income as a result of COVID-19 should review whether they are eligible for the CERB, which can provide a $2,000 per month taxable benefit, up to a total of $8,000.
 Please refer to the details provided previously on the CERB on this page.

 Other EI relief

-- The Federal Government has removed, for at least six months, the one-week waiting period for individuals in imposed quarantine that claim EI sickness benefits.
-This temporary measure will be in effect from March 15, 2020 (announced on March 11, 2020).
+- The federal government has removed, for at least six months, the one-week waiting period for individuals in imposed quarantine that claim EI sickness benefits.
+This temporary measure will be in effect from March 15, 2020.

 - The requirement to provide a medical certificate to access EI sickness benefits has also been removed.

 Goods and Services Tax Credit (GSTC) and Canada Child Benefit (CCB): Low-to-modest income families

 For over 12 million low and modest-income families, who may require additional financial assistance, the federal government is providing a one-time special payment starting April through the GSTC.
 This will double the maximum annual GSTC payment amounts for the 2019-2020 year.
 The average boost to income will be close to $400 for single individuals and close to $600 for couples.
 This measure will inject $5.5 billion into the economy.

 For over 3.5 million families with children, who may also require additional support, the government is increasing the maximum annual CCB payment amounts, only for the 2019-2020 year, by $300 per child.
 These families will also receive an extra $300 per child as part of their May payment.